-- 1. Housing, programs and services for qualified individuals with disabilities shall be provided in settings that are not unnecessarily separate, segregated or restricted.
+- 1. Housing, programs and services for qualified individuals with disabilities should be provided in settings that are not unnecessarily separate, segregated or restricted.
 Note that federal funding may require greater site accessibility and handicapped parking spaces to be provided beyond state code requirements. - 2.
-All new ground floor residential spaces in multi-story units, and all new apartments in multi-story buildings shall be designed to be "visitable" designed in such a way as to be visited by people with disabilities with at least one no-step entrance, doors and hallways wide enough to navigate through, and a half bath (min.) sized for wheel chair access. - 3.
-Barrier-free (handicapped-accessible) and handicapped-adaptable units shall be provided in accordance with federal law, code and requirements from program and financing institutions; however, no less than 10% of the units shall be "Type A" barrier-free (handicapped-accessible). - a.
-Repairs include the patching, restoration or replacement of damaged materials, elements, equipment or fixtures for the purpose of maintaining such components in food or sound condition with respect to existing loads or performance requirements.
-Note that a replacement may be considered a repair, if being made because a component is broken.
-If the replacement is being made as part of a planned update, it may be considered an alteration.
-Such replacements may include, but are not necessarily limited to: - New kitchen cabinets, counters, appliances, and fixture installations - Window and door replacements, exterior siding and trim replacements - Re-roofing including possible sheathing replacement - Bathroom fixture replacements including water closets, lavatories, and tub to shower conversions - New flooring including vinyl tile, carpet, etc. - New or additional wall and attic insulation - Replacement of existing lighting fixtures and/or new electrical panels - New mechanical equipment including more efficient heating and cooling units - Reconfigurations/construction to make some (but not 10%) units Type A compliant - b.
-Alterations include any construction or renovation to an existing structure, other than a repair or addition, and fall into three classification levels. - i.
+All new ground floor residential spaces in multi-story units, and all new apartments in multi-story buildings should be designed to be "visitable" designed in such a way as to be visited by people with disabilities with at least one no-step entrance, doors and hallways wide enough to navigate through, and a half bath (min.) sized for wheelchair access. - 3.
+Barrier-free (handicapped-accessible) and handicapped-adaptable units should be provided in accordance with federal law, code and requirements from program and financing institutions; however, no less than 10% of the units should be "Type A" barrier-free (handicapped-accessible).

+Alterations include any construction or renovation to an existing structure, other than a repair or addition and fall into three classification levels.

+- i.
 Level 1 alterations include the removal and replacement, or the covering of, existing materials, elements, equipment or fixtures, using new materials, elements, equipment or fixtures that serve the same purpose. - ii.
 Level 2 alterations include the reconfiguration of space, the addition or elimination of any door or window, the reconfiguration or extension of any system, or the installation of any additional equipment. - iii Level 3 alterations apply where the work area exceeds 50% of the building area.